 By Deni Hui, The University of Texas at Austin College of Pharmacy

-Lidocaine patch is a topical analgesic transdermal patch widely used for temporary pain relief.
-It is not only effective, but also easy and convenient to use!
+Lidocaine patches are topical analgesic transdermal patches widely used for temporary pain relief.
+They are not only effective, but also easy and convenient to use!
 There are different types of lidocaine patches available, some requiring a prescription or doctor visit while some can simply be purchased over the counter.
 Continue reading to learn more about the differences and similarities between prescription and over the counter lidocaine patches.

 Are Prescription Lidocaine Patches (Lidoderm) Better Than Over-The-Counter Patches (Salonpas or Lidocaine 4% patches)?

 Lidoderm, which is lidocaine patch 5%, is a prescription medication used to reduce itching and pain from certain skin conditions (such as insect bites, minor skin irritations, scrapes).
 Lidoderm can also be used to relieve nerve pain after shingles (postherpetic neuralgia).